zsoldosp/django-act-as-auth/README.rst

     import djactasauth
     AUTHENTICATION_BACKENDS = (
         ...,
-        'djactasauth.backends.ActAsModelBackend',
+        'djactasauth.backends.OnlySuperuserCanActAsModelBackend',
         ...,
     )

-Then you can log in with username ``yourusername/customer`` and password ``yourpassword``.
+Then you can log in with username ``your_superuser_name/customer`` and password ``yourpassword``.